xArm-Developer/xArm-Python-SDK/README.md

   - Support the studio-2.5.0 blockly project conversion to python

 - > ### 1.13.30
-  - Supports obtaining unsaved track recording duration
+  - Supports obtaining unsaved trajectory recording duration
   - Fix the abnormal path of running blockly program in some cases
   - Fix the return format of getting C23 and C38 errors
   - Supports obtaining identification status